HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **DNS**
 Domain Name Server
 Computer hardware or software server that implements a network service for providing responses to queries against a directory service.
 It translates an often humanly-meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
 This protocol is supported by LwIP.
+This protocol is supported by LwIP.

 **GDB**
 GNU Debugger